OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-07.md

 ## Mark 7:15

-Nothing outside a person can defile them by going into them; rather, it is what comes out of a person that defiles them.”
+Nothing external to a person can defile them by entering them.
+Rather, it is what emerges from a person that defiles them.”

 ## Mark 7:16